Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Main simulation

 The interval, in which the instability unfolds, has moved to larger $y$ at $t=2000$.
 Figure \ref{fig6}(c) shows two intervals with a proton density $\sim 0$.
 The largest depletion is marked with F1.
 Its right boundary is characterized by a density band with the peak value $\sim 3$ at $x\approx 30$ and a magnetic field $B_z$ with a negative polarity at lower $x$ in Fig. \ref{fig6}(d).
 The protons have been swept out by the magnetic field structure, which we identify as the magnetic piston in Fig. \ref{fig5}(d).
 A second similar-sized interval, where protons have been evacuated and replaced by positrons (not shown), is marked with F2 in Fig. \ref{fig6}(c).
 It demonstrates that the growth of the filament F1 along the boundary is not a numerical artifact.
 The filament F1 is the dominant one because the ram- and thermal pressures of the pair cloud are largest at low $x$.
+Indeed Figs. \ref{fig5}(b, c) reveal smaller jets for example at $x\approx 200$ and $y \approx 250$ where protons have been expelled.

-Figure \ref{fig7} shows the proton density, the magnetic $B_z$ and the electric $E_x$ component at $t=t_s$.
+Figure \ref{fig7} shows the proton density, the magnetic $B_z$ and the electric $E_x$ component in a sub interval of the simulation box close to the largest jet that flows along the boundary $x=0$ at the time $t=t_s$.
 The other field components are at noise levels.

 The proton density distribution in Fig. \ref{fig7}(a) shows a low-density region at low $x$ with a diagonal front for $800 \le y \le 1150$.
-This low-density region is bounded to the right by the outer cocoon, which has a thickness that increases approximately linearly along $x$ with decreasing $800 \le y \le 1150$.
+This region is bounded to the right by the outer cocoon, which has a thickness that increases approximately linearly along $x$ with decreasing $800 \le y \le 1150$.

 The electric field distribution in Fig. \ref{fig7}(b) shows a narrow electric field band E1 with a positive amplitude and a weaker one E2 with a negative amplitude.
 Their contours are overplotted in Fig. \ref{fig7}(a) and they match the borders of the outer cocoon.
 The band E2 follows the minimum of the magnetic field amplitude in the magnetic piston in Fig. \ref{fig7}(c) in the interval $800 \le y \le 1150$.